Special Pages 9 min read1,637 words

 A grounded review process for angel name generator

-A grounded review process means saving the inputs, labeling the output as generated, and checking whether any similar spelling already has a source-led page.
-If no approved page exists, the name remains a creative suggestion rather than a publishable angel article.
+A grounded review process means saving the inputs, labeling the output as generated, and checking whether any similar spelling already has an evidence-led page.
+Without an approved page, the name remains a creative suggestion rather than a publishable angel article.

-A useful review also checks whether the next route should be the A-Z index, a direct approved article, or one source-layer page.
+A useful review also checks whether the next guide can be the A-Z index, a direct approved article, or one evidence-trail page.
 That step keeps the generator from becoming a loop of more invented names and restores the article flow the reader actually needs.

-For a generator tool, that usually means comparing the saved suggestion with the A-Z angel names index and one approved article before deciding whether the name should remain private, creative, or source-researched.
+For a generator tool, that usually means comparing the saved suggestion with the A-Z angel names index and one approved article before deciding whether the name remains private, creative, or source-researched.

 • Save the constraints.
 Keep the letter, tone, and meaning focus that produced the suggestion.

 • Check one approved page.
-Use one source-led route to test whether the output resembles a real tradition.
+Use one evidence-led guide to test whether the output resembles a real tradition.

 • Stop before generating again.
 Review is stronger than chasing a more dramatic name.